Ultimate List of Digital Marketing Tools [Updated 2019]

 No matter which discipline of online marketing you operate in, there are going to be several tools that could be making your work a lot easier.
 There are a number of tools used collectively by SEOs, content marketers, social media marketers, conversion rate optimization specialists, account managers and so on.
 How do you know which tools are right for you?
 Some are great for large agencies, while others are better suited to freelancers and local business owners.

 In this post, we’ve hand-picked some of the best software used by digital marketing professionals.
 We will continue to add to this list of tools as we find them, and of course we’d love to hear your suggestions in the comments section.
-Want to see what others make of some of these tools?
-Check out G2crowd’s marketing software reviews.

 Simply choose the type of tool you are interested in, and jump down to the relevant category.